-3. Place in freezer for 15 minutes or so.
+3. Place in the freezer for 15 minutes or so.

 4. Combine your dark chocolate, peppermint extract and heavy cream in a second double boiler (or a second glass measuring cup, like I do).
 Heat the chocolate mixture until all of the chocolate is melted.

-6. Top with half of the crushed peppermints and put in freezer for 15 minutes.
+6. Top with half of the crushed peppermints and put in the freezer for 15 minutes.

 7. Reusing the white chocolate double boiler, melt the remaining third of white chocolate.

 8. Remove the cookie sheet from the freezer and pour the last of the melted white chocolate on top.